 before it is despatched to the consuming industries.
 It is sometimes crushed and marketed.
-Glass sand is generally screened and washed to remove all the deleterious constituents for its use in glass industry.
+Glass sand is generally screened and washed to remove all the deleterious constituents for its use in Glass Industry.

-APMDC owns two crushing plants located at Mahabubnagar district in Andhra Pradesh with crushing capacity of 45 tonnes and 1000 tonnes a month, respectively.
+APMDC owns two crushing plants located at Mahabubnagar district in Andhra Pradesh with crushing capacity of 45 tonnes and 1,000 tonnes a month, respectively.
 Besides, Maharashtra Minerals Corp.
-Ltd is having a 50,000 tonnes per year beneficiation plant at Phondaghat in Sindhudurg district.
-The plant has advanced technology in washing both by water and chemicals and further grading it in required fractions.
+Ltd operates a 50,000 tonnes per year beneficiation plant at Phondaghat in Sindhudurg district.
+The plant uses advanced technology in washing both by water and chemicals and further grading it in required fractions.